jwa7/quantum_HEOM/README.md

 ### Summary

-With high control over input parameters and interactable in notebooks *via* black-boxed code written in Python, *quantum_HEOM* allows the bath-influnced excitonic energy transfer dynamics of specific systems to be plotted.
-Three different forms of the Lindblad quantum master equation are implemented, and QuTiP's HEOM solver class is interfaced to allow for easy benchmarking with uniform inputs and outputs.
+With high control over input parameters and interactable in notebooks *via* 'black-boxed' code written in Python, *quantum_HEOM* allows the bath-influnced excitonic energy transfer dynamics of specific systems (namely a model spin-boson dimer and the 7-site FMO complex) to be plotted.
+Three different forms of the Lindblad quantum master equation are implemented, while simulation of HEOM dynamics is performed by interfacing with [QuTiP](https://github.com/qutip)'s HEOM solver class.

 This package was written as part of a final year MSci project, accompanying the author's Master's thesis entitled *"Quantum Dynamics of Bath Influenced Excitonic Energy Transfer in Photosynthetic Protein-Pigment Complexes"*, which can be found [here](https://github.com/jwa7/quantum_HEOM/tree/master/doc).
 Users can easily reproduce figures from this thesis, as well as define their own parameters and plot the dynamics.
-After completing the installation instructions below, the short tutorials can be followed to best show the functionality of the package.
+After completing the installation instructions below, the short [tutorials](https://github.com/jwa7/quantum_HEOM/tree/master/doc/tutorials) can be followed to best show the functionality of the package.

 ### Scientific Background